RichardByrne95/boutique-ado/README.md

 ### Creating an App in Django

-Django apps were created using the following steps:
+Django apps were created using the following steps (APP_NAME is a placeholder name):

 1. A new terminal was opened and the following command was run: 'python manage.py startapp APP_NAME'
-2. A templates folder was created inside the new app using the command: 'md APP_NAME/templates/APP_NAME'
+2. A templates folder to hold the HTML was created inside the new app using the command: 'md APP_NAME/templates/APP_NAME'
-3. An 'index.html' file was created inside this last home folder and extended the base template using: '{% extends "base.html" %}'
+3. An 'index.html' file was created inside this second APP_NAME folder and extended the base template using: '{% extends "base.html" %}'
+4. In order to render the new 'index.html' file, a new view was created in the 'views.py' file within the APP_NAME folder.
-4. The project-level 'urls.py' file was copied and pasted into the home app directory in order to provide a starting point for the home app.
+5. The project-level 'urls.py' file was copied and pasted into the APP_NAME directory in order to provide a starting point for the APP_NAME app.
+A single empty path was added to indicate that this was the root url: 'path("", views.index, name='home')'.
+6.  'from . import views' was used to import the views into this 'urls.py' file.
+7. Within the project level 'urls.py' file, the APP_NAME urls were added using the code: "path('', include('home.urls'))".
+8. Lastly, the new APP_NAME app was added to 'INSTALLED_APPS' in 'settings.py' and the following code was added to the 'DIRS' list within 'TEMPLATES': "os.path.join(BASE_DIR, 'templates'), os.path.join(BASE_DIR, 'templates', 'allauth')".